smourier/AppSettingsStudio/README.md

 The solution also contains a **Sample.ConsoleApp** console application that demonstrate how it works.

 ## Enabling an application
 To be able to use AppSettings Studio, an application must be "enabled".
-For that, all is needed is to inject the AppSettingsStudio ConfigurationProvider service into the application using standard .NET dependency injection, something like that:
+For that, all is needed is to inject AppSettings Studio's `ConfigurationProvider` service into the application using standard .NET dependency injection, something like that:

     using var host = Host.CreateDefaultBuilder(args)
     ...
     .ConfigureAppConfiguration((context, config) =>
     {
         config
-        // add AppSettingsStudio configuration somewhere around here .AddAppSettingsStudio(config =>
+        // add AppSettingsStudio configuration provider (singleton) somewhere around here .AddAppSettingsStudio(config =>
         {
             // define AppSettingsStudio options